luizbgomide/EclipsePhase2e-ptbr/src/17/06-gamemaster-tips.md

 ## Tracking Backups

-If a PC's cortical stack is lost and they are restored from an older backup, their character is reverted to an older state, meaning they may lose memories and even Rez Points.
+If a PC’s cortical stack is lost and they are restored from an older backup, their character is reverted to an older state, meaning they may lose memories and even Rez Points.
 For this reason it helps to keep a trail of old character sheets when players backup or resleeve.
 If your group has digital copies of everyone’s sheet, this is easy.
 Just save a copy each time a backup occurs, noting the date in the file name.
 For paper character sheets, take a picture with your phone.
 It also helps to keep a log of PC interactions and events, to note which memories may fall victim to lack.

 ### Handling Muses and ALIs